People of all ages with autism to get insurance coverage starting January 2020

 "Therefore, as children age into teenagers and young adults and then into adulthood and even old age, they still need some assistance and some support, depending on the treatments they've gotten early on or the severity of their particular presentation," Friedman said.

-More than 3.5 million Americans live with an autism spectrum disorder.
+live with an autism spectrum disorder.
 Thousands of them live right here in Virginia.
 The bill will be signed at the Bell Tower in Richmond Tuesday morning.
 Coverage will start in January 2020.